 This is a small family group of 10 headed by Angela.
-Angela López Gómez and her 3 sisters, Lucía , Francisca and Simona and María are often on the winner's list of the Fray Bartolome State competition.
+Angela López Gómez and her 3 sisters, Lucía , Francisca and Simona as well as their mother, María, are often on the winner's list of the Fray Bartolome State competition.

 They produce beautiful rustic cooking vessels from the clay from Amatenango del Valle, a Tzeltal potter´s community located 1-1/2 hours south of San Cristóbal de las Casas on the International Highway leading to the Guatemala border.

 None of the sisters are married and all work with their mother María out of their house.
 Lucía often wins the toy competition with her miniature traditional vessels while some of the other sisters make vases in natural clay or decorat them by hand with natural pigments — red, black and white.
 The mother, María, specializes in the large atole jars and all make palomas (doves), rabbits and other animals popular in the area.